 - Biker’s arm (when a biker thrown in an accident braces against the fall, and the arm gets the full force of impact

-- Leg injury (fractures of the legs, feet, and knees; large cuts; and road rash)
+- Leg injury (fractures of the legs, feet, and knees; and large cuts)

 Negligent drivers are frequently responsible for accidents that involve motorcycles, so it is important to be extra cautious on the road.
 Be wary of other vehicles to protect yourself and others.
 Common types of dangerous and irresponsible driver behavior that may factor into an accident include:

 - Speeding.
 The faster a driver is going, the longer it will take them to respond to hazards on the roadway.
 Speeding also increases the level of damage and injuries in a crash.

 - Reckless Driving.
 Weaving in and out and of traffic, unsafe passing, and tailgating are three examples of reckless behavior that imperil the safety of everyone on the roadway.